janpetzold/az305-learning/README.md

 vCore-based with serverless compute stops the database service when it is not in use.
 DTU-based and vCore-based with provisioned compute do not scale down automatically.

 Azure SQL Database elastic pools are a simple, cost-effective solution for managing and scaling multiple databases that have varying and unpredictable usage demands.

+Elastic database transactions for Azure SQL DB allow you to run transactions that span several databases.

 Summary: